StanleyIsaacs/PyBer_Analysis/PyBer_Analysis/README.md

 # PyBer_Analysis
 ## Overview of Analysis
 The purpose of this report is to use PythonData and Jupyter Notebook to create a summary Data Frame illustrating ride share data by city type (Urban, Suburban, Rural).
-We used matplotlib and merged data sets and a variety of functions including, groupby, sum and line graphs, bubble charts, bar charts and pie charts.
+We used matplotlib and merged data sets and a variety of functions including, groupby, pivot, sum, line graphs, bubble charts, bar charts and pie charts.

 ## Results
 ### Urban Fares Dominate: